 - Reduce the color depth to the lowest acceptable level.

-6. Use commonly supported file types
+6. Use commonly supported file types.

-7. Supply an image sitemap file
+7. Supply an image sitemap file.

 Consider consolidating your images into a single directory rather than having image files spread out in numerous directories and subdirectories across your domain.
 An image sitemap file title such as smartbugblogposts/images/ would simplify the path to images for search engines.
 Furthermore, this helps webmasters stay organized behind the scenes.

-Great image content is an excellent way to build traffic to site, however, users need to be able to find it first!
+Great image content is an excellent way to build traffic to your site, however, users need to be able to find it first!
 Following the best practices listed above will increase the likelihood that your images will be returned in those relevant search results.